Mold Test or Mold Evaluation?

 Mold Testing Evaluation

-Mold testing and surveying is not included with a home inspection.
-No documentation or evaluation will be conducted unless the service is included with a home inspection.
-Aztec Home Services is a mold testing and moisture intrusion certified home inspection company.
-With certifications from Indoor Air Quality and InterNACHI.
-AHS offers at a reduced fee Limited Visual Growth Survey when included with a home inspection, which provides insight and guidance to assist you in determining if mold testing should be conducted.
-Aztec Home Services LLC also offers a Mold and Moisture evaluation , much like a home inspection but the focus is on moisture intrusion and growth.
-During this survey the the electrical, structural and HVAC systems are not evaluated.
+A certified visual mold survey is included with every home inspection.
+Testing, if necessary will be determined at the end of the home inspection.
+Aztec Home Services home inspectors are certified mold inspectors and testers and hold moisture intrusion certifications.
+With certifications from MICRO, International Association of Indoor Air Consultants and InterNACHI.
+The certified visual growth evaluation provides you insight and guidance to assist you in determining if mold testing should be conducted.
+This saves you both time and money.
+Instead of referring you to another company which may charge up to $450.00 to evaluate and collect samples, Aztec Home Services conducts the evaluation during your home inspection and if samples are recommended.
+The fee is only $275.00 for three samples.
+Aztec Home Services also offers a Mold and Moisture evaluation which is much like a home inspection but the focus is on moisture intrusion and growth.
 Just like all homes have some level of radon, all homes have mold spores.
 The spores cannot be seen without the use of a microscope.
 Every time you open your doors or windows the wind blows invisible mold spores into your home.
 Homes with mold growth greater than a 3’X3′ area should be professional remediated.

 Harrisonburg Mold “Black” Mold Testing